lneuendorf/cfb-win-probability/README.md

     - does account for pentalty yards indirectly in some models (e.g. punt or kickoff return yardline)
 - lacking post-snap penalty modeling
 - lacking some team specific tendency features (historical onside kick counts, go rates...)
+- penalty modeling could use more work.
+Currently base rates.

 metric ideas:
 - sharp ration adapted to this context, to capture risk and expected value in one metric.